News & Research

 I Wake Up at 3am Every Night: What's Going On?

-The 3am wake-up is one of the most common complaints in psychiatry, and it's almost never "just stress."
+The 3am wake-up is one of the most common complaints in psychiatry, and it is almost never just stress.
 It sits at the intersection of cortisol rhythm, depression, anxiety, and medication timing.

 InsomniaCortisol and StressSleep Problems